Francis Clark and Sons: M. Symonds Clark

 "Symonds" was the maiden name of his great-grandmother, Thomas Wright Hill's mother.

 A stained-glass window, depicting the Parable of the Good Samaritan, the work of Nora Burden, one of Australia's few women stained-glass artists, was in 1948 installed in the Unitarian Church, Wakefield Street, in his memory.
+It was incorporated into the Norwood meeting-house in the early 1970s.

 Susan Mary Crompton

 Susan Mary Clark (28 February 1846 – 1932) married Joseph Crompton (1840 – 27 April 1901) on 8 May 1866 She worked with sister Emily on the "boarding out system" and joined the committee of the State Children's Council in 1906, by invitation, as a replacement for her sister Emily.

 Francis H. Clark

 Francis Howard Clark (22 September 1859 – 17 June 1945), the elder son of J. Howard Clark, was manager of the Blyth Street showrooms and the North Terrace workshop (as F. Howard Clark and Co.) until trading ceased in 1888.

 He founded an engineering shop in Port Adelaide, building windmills and various pumps of his own design.
 His windmill was shown at the 1879 Adelaide Industrial Exhibition; his pumps were well received at the Adelaide Exhibition in 1881.
 A portable steam engine and well-boring equipment won prizes at the Royal Adelaide Show in 1887.